 Assess relative risks of common areas – low, medium, or high risk – and develop a plan for re-opening each.
 Some areas may still pose risks at the moment (ex. exercise facilities) while others can be safely re-opened immediately (ex. hiking trails).
 Follow models set by your county and city.
 Consider limiting hours and capacity until homeowners learn the new rules and become comfortable socializing while keeping safe.

 Establish new rules for how people move through spaces.
 Depending on the space, safe re-opening may require an increase in janitorial staff, the installation of hand sanitizer stations or prompting users to self-regulate and take a more active role in sanitation.
 Stage furnishings to promote social distancing or consider removing furniture if the association doesn’t have resources to clean it adequately.
 For example, you may remove lounge chairs and encourage homeowners to bring their own.

 Though HOA boards are working diligently, homeowners may become anxious if they are kept in the dark.
 Now, more than ever, we advise frequent communication.
 Share with the membership exactly what you’re doing and where you are in the process.
 If there are no updates, share that, too.
-Let your membership know that the board is working on developing safety protocols, actively working with professional counsel and your community association management company to draft re-opening plans while mitigating risk to the HOA.
+Let your membership know that the board is continually keeping their health and safety as top priority while monitoring safety protocols.
+Actively work with professional counsel and your community association management company to draft re-opening plans while mitigating risk to the HOA.

 Don’t scrap all your events